DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2023-12-18-managing-organisation-users-in-support.md

 ### Editing a user

-We don’t allow editing a user.
+We do not allow editing a user.
 This is because:

 - the user details are linked to DfE Sign-in
 - it is easy to remove the user and add a new one if the original details are incorrect